-Fincantieri supports overseas clients during the process of finalizing export finance and particularly in managing relations with the agencies and companies involved in structuring such finance (for example, SACE, Simest and the banks).
+e impact on the Group's to obtain new orders as on the ability of clients to of available finance for the Fincantieri supports overseas clients could have a highly clients during the process of finalizing export finance and particularly in managing relations with the agencies and companies with the contractual terms involved in structuring such finance (for example, SACE, Simest and the banks).
 In addition, the process of structuring finance is managed in parallel with the process of finalizing the commercial contract, the enforceability of which is often subject to the shipowner's receipt of the commitment by SACE and the banks to provide an export credit guarantee.
 The subsidiary VARD also actively works with GIEK, the Norwegian export credit agency, particularly in a new sector for the Norwegian market like that of expedition cruise vessels.
 As an additional safeguard for the Group, in the event of a client default on its contractual obligations, Fincantieri has the right to terminate the contract.
 In such a case, it is entitled to keep the payments received and the ship under construction.
 The client may also be held liable for paying any costs prepaid by the Group.